-It is Breast Cancer Awareness month and I would like to help in anyway I can.
-Breast cancer is one of the most significant causes of mortality in the senior population.
+It is Breast Cancer Awareness month, and I would like to help in any way possible.
+Breast cancer is one of the senior population’s most significant causes of mortality.
 It is the most common cause of death among women in the world.
 The risk of breast cancer increases with age.
 One-third of women aged 70 years and older are the most.
-Most older women fail to receive adequate treatment for breast cancer as compared to their younger counterparts.
-Dealing with this can cause strain on you, as the caregiver.
+Unfortunately, most older women fail to receive adequate treatment for breast cancer as compared to their younger counterparts.
+Dealing with this can cause strain on you as the caregiver.
 This can affect your personal and work life as well.

 Male Breast Cancer

-Male breast cancer is very rare but recently has been showing up.
+Male breast cancer is sporadic but has recently been showing up.
 Less than one percent of all breast cancer cases develop in men, and only one in a thousand men will ever be diagnosed with breast cancer.
-Men do have higher mortality than women do, primarily because awareness among men is less and they are less likely to assume a lump is breast cancer, which can cause a delay in seeking treatment.
-The signs and symptoms are pretty much the same for both men and women.
+Men have higher mortality than women, primarily because awareness among men is less, and they are less likely to assume a lump is breast cancer, which can cause a delay in seeking treatment.
+The signs and symptoms are the same for both men and women.

 Breast Cancer and the caregiver

-It can be difficult to attend to your loved one with breast cancer, but it’s not impossible.
-With the right knowledge, you can do this.
-Don’t forget about taking care of yourself and keeping your business going while you are serving as the caregiver.
-I’m here to assist you on this journey, schedule your planning session with me so we can look at how to keep your life and your business running smoothly.
+It can be challenging to attend to your loved one with breast cancer, but it’s not impossible.
+With the proper knowledge, you can do this.
+Don’t forget about caring for yourself and keeping your business going while serving as the caregiver.
+I’m here to assist you on this journey; schedule your planning session with me so we can look at how to keep your life and your business running smoothly.
 Also, check out my caregiving store to give you more help.

 Breast cancer is not in my family, but I did have trouble conceiving a child and had to take lots of hormones.
-Back in 2000 after my daughter was born, I found a lump under my armpit.
-I went in for a mammogram and they spotted it.
-I then had to go through ultrasound and biopsy.
-It was benign, but I have had to have it check every year with a diagnostic mammogram.
+In 2000, after my daughter was born, I found a lump under my armpit.
+I went in for a mammogram, and they spotted it.
+I then had to go through an ultrasound and biopsy.
+It was benign, but I have had to have it checked yearly with a diagnostic mammogram.
 I am worried now because I am in my 50s and beginning menopause.
-Also, I have been taking Sprintec birth control for twenty years and my last exam, the doctor told me to continue to take them.
-I wonder if this is going to hurt me?
+Also, I have been taking Sprintec birth control for twenty years, and on my last exam, the doctor told me to continue to take them.
+I wonder if this is going to hurt me.

 A friend’s story

-I have also had a friend’s grandmother passed away from breast cancer.
-She was a woman that took very good care of herself and felt she didn’t need doctors.
-But unfortunately, she had collapsed in the kitchen and was admitted into the hospital.
-She was diagnosed with Stage 4 breast cancer which means it has metastasized to her liver and other organs.
+I have also had a friend’s grandmother pass away from breast cancer.
+She was a woman that took excellent care of herself and felt she didn’t need doctors.
+But unfortunately, she collapsed in the kitchen and was admitted to the hospital.
+She was diagnosed with Stage 4 breast cancer, which has metastasized to her liver and other organs.
 This situation might have been prevented or caught earlier if she had taken different steps.
-She passed away several days later at the age of 67 years old.
-This could have been prevented if she would have regular mammograms yearly.
+Unfortunately, she passed away several days later at 67 years old.
+This could have been prevented if she had had regular mammograms yearly.

 What our senior mothers & fathers should know about breast cancer

 The risk of breast cancer increases with age.
-Older women are at a high risk of contracting this deadly disease.
-Furthermore, breast cancer is the second most common form of cancer after lung cancer.
+Therefore, older women are at a high risk of contracting this deadly disease.
+Furthermore, breast cancer is the second most common form after lung cancer.
 This in itself speaks volumes of the situation.
-We need to educate our mothers and other senior women, towards this deadly disease.
-Here are some of the risk factors for our senior mothers to take note of:
+Therefore, we must educate our mothers and other senior women about this deadly disease.
+Here are some of the risk factors for our aging mothers to take note of:

 Lack of physical activity

-Leading a sedentary lifestyle is also attributed to the high risk.
+Leading a sedentary lifestyle is also attributed to high risk.

 Weight of the elderly women

-Older women, who tend to put on weight after menopause, are at high risk.
+Older women tend to put on weight after menopause and are at high risk.